 Points to Note:

 All credits if any remains on the original contributor only.
-We have covered Unsupervised machine learning in this post, where we find hidden gems from unlabelled historical data.
+We have covered Convolutional neural network a kind of machine learning in this post, where we find hidden gems from unlabelled historical data.
 The last post was on Supervised Machine Learning.
 In the next upcoming post will talk about Reinforcement machine learning.

 Feedback & Further Question